 # Scores were reported in median and interquartile range (IQR)

-¥ SGQ scores are significantly decreased (p<0.01) in each dimension among patients with Long Covid compared to the patients with Acute Covid in the study in Italy (10)
+¥ SGQ scores are significantly decreased (p<0.01) in each dimension among patients with Long Covid compared to the patients with Acute Covid in the study in Italy [10]

 Table 5 reports the SGRQ score on different dimensions among Acute Covid and Long Covid patients.
-The study in Italy by Santus et al. (2020) (10) reported that the SGRQ scores are significantly decreased (i.e. improved health) (p<0.01) in each dimension by time (comparing the assessment between around 2-3 weeks and 4-5 weeks, i.e. Acute Covid and Long Covid).
-The study also reported that 65% of patients achieved a clinically significant improvement in the SGRQ total score between hospital discharge and Day 15 (10).
-However, while looking at the study conducted by Daher et al. (2020) in Germany (18) (Table 5), the patients with Long Covid (8 weeks from symptoms onset), SGRQ scores are comparable to the Acute Covid reported by Santus et al. (2020).
+The study in Italy by Santus et al. (2020) [10] reported that the SGRQ scores are significantly decreased (i.e. improved health) (p<0.01) in each dimension by time (comparing the assessment between around 2-3 weeks and 4-5 weeks, i.e. Acute Covid and Long Covid).
+The study also reported that 65% of patients achieved a clinically significant improvement in the SGRQ total score between hospital discharge and Day 15 [10].
+However, while looking at the study conducted by Daher et al. (2020) in Germany [18] (Table 5), the patients with Long Covid (8 weeks from symptoms onset), SGRQ scores are comparable to the Acute Covid reported by Santus et al. (2020).
 As we found in the study, all respondents included in Daher et al. (2020) study had severe illness due to Covid-19, unlike reported in the study by Santus et al. (2020).

 Health-Related Quality of Life Measured by CCQ

 The Clinical COPD Questionnaire (CCQ) is a 10-item respiratory-specific quality of life assessment tool, which is divided into three domains: symptoms, mental state and functional state.
 The main outcomes are the CCQ total score (total scores of all domains divided by 10) and mean scores of the three separate domains.
-The scores are ranged from 0 to 6 points, with a higher value indicating lower quality of life (43).
-The Clinical COPD Questionnaire (CCQ) tool was used by a study conducted in Belgium (17) for the Long Covid patients and reported the mean CCQ score as 2.01 points (± 0.98).
+The scores are ranged from 0 to 6 points, with a higher value indicating lower quality of life [43].
+The Clinical COPD Questionnaire (CCQ) tool was used by a study conducted in Belgium [17] for the Long Covid patients and reported the mean CCQ score as 2.01 points (± 0.98).
 According to the study, the symptoms and functional state domains were equally affected (2.13 ± 1.12 and 2.12 ± 1.22 points, respectively).
-The mental state domain was less affected compared to symptoms and functional state (1.56 ± 1.31) (17).
-CCQ items 2 (Shortness of breath doing physical activities: 3.24±1.80) and 7 (Strenuous physical activities: 3.41±1.74) had the greatest impact on total scores, with 64% of the patients having shortness of breath during physical activities and 70% had problems during strenuous physical activities, respectively (17).
+The mental state domain was less affected compared to symptoms and functional state (1.56 ± 1.31) [17].
+CCQ items 2 (Shortness of breath doing physical activities: 3.24±1.80) and 7 (Strenuous physical activities: 3.41±1.74) had the greatest impact on total scores, with 64% of the patients having shortness of breath during physical activities and 70% had problems during strenuous physical activities, respectively [17].

 Health-Related Quality of Life Measured by PROMIS Scale